Climate tension: UN chief chides Biden, other world leaders

 "Yet many countries are expanding capacity.
 And I urge you to change course," said Guterres, whose calls for an immediate stop to new oil and gas drilling have sharpened since a d ire report from a panel of global experts last month indicated the world is heading rapidly toward more disastrous levels of warming.

-The White House did not immediately respond to a question whether Guterres' video was viewed by Biden and others attending.
+Asked about the U.N. secretary-general's remarks, White House Press Secretary Karine Jean-Pierre said the U.S. believes global warming requires “global collaboration and global action.
+And that's what you saw this president do.”
+Jean-Pierre declined to answer a question whether Guterres' video was viewed by Biden and others attending.

 Guterres did not single out the U.S. or any other nation by name, but the policies he targeted, including expanded fossil fuel production, apply to the United States, strategic U.S. partners in the Gulf, and many others.